You never get a second chance to make a first impression. That’s why you need thoughtful homepage design.

 5. The design includes calls-to-action (CTAs).

-Remember, the goal of the homepage is to compel visitors to dig deeper into your website and move them further down the funnel.
-CTAs tell them what to do next so they don't get overwhelmed or lost.
-More importantly, CTAs turn your homepage into a sales or lead-generation engine, and not just brochure-wear.
+Remember, the homepage’s goal is to compel visitors to dig deeper into your website.
+CTAs tell them what to do next, so they don’t get overwhelmed or lost.
+More importantly, CTAs turn your homepage into a sales engine and not just brochure-wear.

 6. The design is always changing.

 The best home pages are dynamic.
 They constantly change to reflect their visitors’ needs, problems, and questions.